aimms/documentation/webui/map-widget.rst

 So, in this latter case the arcs are drawn between nodes belonging to two different node sets.

 ..
 Note::
     While specifying an identifier for the Value field for an arc set, it is possible to `slice <widget-options.html#id6>`_ the identifier to display part of the dimensions/data.
-Inorder to slice the value identifier, the resulting dimension for the identifier needs to be atleast 2.
+If you use a sliced identifier, the resulting dimension for the identifier needs to be at least 2.
 Please refer to the `Slicing <widget-options.html#id6>`_ section for more details.

 Multiple arc sets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^